True Natural Bodybuilding

 Fats and oils

-Fats and oils are the worst nutrients for people who want to lose body fat.
+Fats and oils are dangerous nutrients for people who want to lose body fat.
 They contain the highest amount of calories (9) per gram, and the body stores them very easily as body fat.
 As fats contribute to the delicious taste of many food products, people usually tend to eat more if their meal contains lots of fat.
 The only positive aspect of fat is that it slows down the digestion of your meal.
 Limit your fat and oil intake to preferably 15-20% of your total daily calories.

 Alcohol

 Alcohol has a very high caloric density of 7 calories per gram, and is easily converted into body fat.
 It is rather easy to drink relatively large quantities of it, and it invites to drink more as it tastes so well.
-One liter of sweet wine (15% alcohol, 15% sugar) contains 1650 calories.
+One liter of sweet wine (15% alcohol and 15% sugar) contains 1650 calories.
 People who want to lose body fat should avoid drinking alcoholic drinks.

 Carbohydrates